xeraph-dev/channels-watcher-bot/README.md

 - [x] Multi languages
 - [ ] Configuration per user
-- [ ] Watch channels configured by users and forward to the user the message that match with them filter
-- [ ] All commands start an action and only can to finish completing it action or with `/cancel` command
-- [ ] Allow cancel an action withh `/cancel` command
 - Each user can:
   - [ ] Get all channels
   - [ ] Add channels to watch